-Fees related to a program of instruction, including administrative fees, application fees, assessment fees and fees charged for course materials.
+Fees related to a program of instruction, including administrative fees, application fees, assessment fees, and fees charged for course materials, and aircraft utilization fees.

 Review officer

 A ministry employee designated by the minister for the purposes of reviewing administrative penalties imposed on uncertified institutions.